binaryslav/linux-cheat-notes/linux-notes.md

 *

- modinfo - Show information about a Linux Kernel module
+ modinfo - shows information about a Linux Kernel module

 *